climatepolicyradar/global-stocktake/docs/Taxonomy explainers/Fossil fuels.md

 ## Summary

 References to fossil fuels were identified based on the Eurostat glossary definition of fossil fuels and related products.
-For more information about our approach, please see our methodology.
+For more information about our approach, please see our [methodology](../METHODOLOGY.md)..

 ## Methodology